-EcoTreatments™ proprietary EcaFlo™ equipment produces Excelyte™ and Catholyte Zero™ solutions, which are non-toxic and biodegradable.
-Excelyte™ is a pH neutral disinfectant which is considerably more effective than bleach in surface disinfection.
+EcoTreatments™ proprietary EcaFlo® equipment produces Excelyte® and Catholyte Zero™ solutions, which are non-toxic and biodegradable.
+Excelyte® is a pH neutral disinfectant which is considerably more effective than bleach in surface disinfection.

-The key active ingredient in Excelyte™ is hypochlorous acid, a naturally occurring molecule specially synthesized from an electrolyzed saline solution.
-Excelyte™ degrades into salt and water, leaving no ecological footprint when exposed to environmental conditions.
-Excelyte™ has an NSF registration for use on food contact surfaces not requiring a rinse.
+The key active ingredient in Excelyte® is hypochlorous acid, derived from naturally occurring salt minerals and water.
+Excelyte® degrades into salt and water, leaving no ecological footprint when exposed to environmental conditions.
+Excelyte® has an NSF registration for use on food contact surfaces not requiring a rinse.

 The Center for Disease Control and Prevention (CDC) estimates that there are 76 million cases of foodborne illnesses, or food poisoning, every year in the United States.
 On average, 325,000 people are hospitalized each year as a result of foodborne illnesses.
 Fruits and vegetables account for 12% of cases and 6% of the food borne illness outbreaks in this country.

-The control of bacteria and other pathogens in food production is made easier through the use of Excelyte™ solutions to disinfect and sanitize food preparation areas and equipment.
-Excelyte™ is also effective in the shipping process.
-Excelyte™ solution ice can be made for packing fresh foods and can extend the shelf life of meats, seafood and vegetables by greatly reducing bacterial degradation during the time in transit to processing plants or points of sale.
+The control of bacteria and other pathogens in food production is made easier through the use of Excelyte® solutions to disinfect and sanitize food preparation areas and equipment.

-Research conducted by Coastal Carolina University, Conway SC, and funded by a USDA SBIR Grant, has confirmed that Excelyte™ solutions have efficacy against bacteria and fungi and has been proven as an antimicrobial agent against numerous foodborne pathogens such as Staphylococcus aureus, Listeria monocytogenes, Enterococcus faecalis, Salmonella typhimurium and E. coli 0157:H7.
+Research conducted by Coastal Carolina University, Conway SC, and funded by a USDA SBIR Grant, has confirmed that Excelyte® solutions have efficacy against bacteria and has been proven as an antimicrobial agent against numerous foodborne pathogens such as Staphylococcus aureus, Listeria monocytogenes, Enterococcus faecalis, Salmonella typhimurium and E. coli 0157:H7.

 Electrolyzed Oxidizing Water